Dr Eamon McCarthy

 'Mental Illness, Autobiography and Female Creativity: a Comparative Study of Leonora Carrington and Alda Merini'.

-Eamon is a Fellow of the Higher Education Academy.
-In 2016 he won both a College Teaching Award and an SRC Student Teaching Award (in the category of Best Dissertation Supervisor).
+I am a Fellow of the Higher Education Academy.
+In 2016 I won both a College Teaching Award and an SRC Student Teaching Award (in the category of Best Dissertation Supervisor).

-Eamon is currently the UG Language Co-ordinator for the school and has previously taken a leading role in schools liaison and student recruitment.
+I am currently the College Quality Officer, UG Language Co-ordinator for the school, and have previously taken a leading role in schools liaison and student recruitment.

 - Spanish Language 1 (Non Beginners)